 Nuts and seeds

-One food group I’ve been eating a lot more now on this diet is a variety of nuts and seeds.
+One food group I’ve been eating a lot more now on this sugar-free gluten-free diet is a variety of nuts and seeds.
 Nuts are the secret ingredient of this recipe too, making the pancake batter creamy.
 It also makes the batter easier to handle when cooking the pancakes.

 I’ve fallen in love with buckwheat again!
 It’s what I used to eat a lot when experimenting with gluten-free vegan recipes about 4-5 years ago.
 Oats will forever be my number one love, but buckwheat is becoming a close second, because of it’s versatility.